dansusman/dotfiles/README.md

 ## Installation Steps
 1. Clone this repo into home directory
-2. Navigate into the clone and run `./brew/install`
+2. Navigate into the clone and run `./brew/install` to install most of the brew packages I care about.
-3. Make symlinks from any directory in this repo to your home directory (see a couple examples below).
-TODO: make an install script for this.
-4. Run `mkdir ~/.config/nvim`
-5. Run `ln -s ~/dotfiles/nvim ~/.config/nvim`
+3. Run `./install` to move config files to HOME_DIR.
-6. Open nvim and plugins will start installing
+4. Open nvim and plugins will start installing
-7. Close nvim once the plugins are installed
+5. Close nvim once the plugins are installed
-8. Reopen nvim and let LSPs install
+6. Reopen nvim and let LSPs install
-9. Install the few apps listed in [Current Favorite Tools](#current-favorite-tools) that are labeled "not included in brew install script"
+7. Install the few apps listed in [Current Favorite Tools](#current-favorite-tools) that are labeled "not included in brew install script"

-### Accessing Susman Oh My Zsh Theme
-`ln -s ~/.dotfiles/zsh/susman.zsh-theme ~/.oh-my-zsh/themes`
+8. Run `ln -s ~/.dotfiles/susman.zsh-theme ~/.oh-my-zsh/themes` to grab my custom OhMyZSH theme

-### Setting up Zsh in General
-`stow ~/.dotfiles/zsh`

-### Set up Git Worktrees
-`ln -s ~/.dotfiles/git/.gitignore ~/.gitignore`
-`git config --global core.excludesfile ~/.gitignore`
+9. Run `ln -s ~/.dotfiles/git/.gitignore ~/.gitignore && git config --global core.excludesfile ~/.gitignore` to setup worktrees flow

-### Setting up Sketchybar config
-`ln -s ~/.dotfiles/sketchybar ~/.config/sketchybar`

-### Bonus Tip for Futureself
-If you want add symbolic links to nested folders at nested folder paths, like the following user story, follow this guide.

-User X wants to add some `skhd` configuration in the directory `.dotfiles/skhd` and stow it in `~/.config/skhd`.
-X makes a new directory in their clone of this repo, `skhd`, adds their `.skhdrc` file in there, and creates the symlink using:
-`stow -t ~/.config ~/.dotfiles/config`.
-This accounts for nesting so the file structure will match in `~/.config`.

 ## Current Favorite Tools